Oumou09/EasyShop/README.md

 - As a user, I want to receive immediate feedback, so I can understand what to do next.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.

 ### Prerequisites